microchip-pic-avr-examples/pic18f57q43-adcc-basic-printf-polled-mcc/README.md

    </picture>
 </a>

-# MCC Melody Timer Toggle LED Example, Polled Implementation (PIC18F57Q43)
+# MCC Melody ADC Basic Printf Example, Polled Implementation (PIC18F57Q43)

-The [TIMER Toggle LED example](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES.RUNNING.TIMER.PIC16F18F.TOGGLE.LED&version=latest&redirect=true
+The [ADC Basic Printf example](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES.RUNNING.ADCC.PRINTF&version=latest&redirect=true
-), of the MCC Melody Timer Example Component, is used in the **Polled Implementation**.
-The LED on the PIC18F57Q43 Curiosity Nano is toggled, as well as a Debug I/O, which can be used to verify the 100 ms period.
+), of the MCC Melody ADCC Example Component, is used in the **Polled Implementation**.
+ADC Conversions are taken every 500 ms. The LED is toggled and the result is sent to the PC terminal.

 ## MCC Melody Example Components
 Example Components are a tight integration of learning material directly into MCC.
 This allows users to conveniently place configuration instructions side-by-side to the components they are configuring.
 For more information, refer to the [MCC Melody Example Components Introduction](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES&version=latest&redirect=true).